crystal-lang/crystal-book/docs/guides/static_linking.md

 First you have to know which libraries your program links against.

 NOTE:
 Static libraries have the file extension `.a` on POSIX and `.lib` on Windows.
+DLL import libraries on Windows also have the `.lib` extension.
 Dynamic libraries have `.so` on Linux and most other POSIX platforms, `.dylib` on macOS and `.dll` on Windows.

 On most POSIX systems the tool `ldd` shows which dynamic libraries an executable links to.
-The equivalent on macOS is `otool -L`.
+The equivalent on macOS is `otool -L` and the equivalent on Windows is `dumpbin /dependents`.

 The following example shows the output of `ldd` for a simple *Hello World* program built with Crystal 0.36.1 and LLVM 10.0 on Ubuntu 18.04 LTS (in the `crystallang/crystal:0.36.1` docker image).
 The result varies on other systems and versions.